"The future is a door, the past is the key."

 Victor Hugo, 1802-1885

-In the centre of the group is a blackboard, and we can decipher "...souvenir de notre séjour a l'Hospital Mary Wardell à Stanmore Angleterre.." and "Guerre Européenne 1914" - translated as "...a memory of our stay at the Mary Wardell Hospital...European War 1914."
+In the centre of the group is a blackboard, and we can decipher "...souvenir de notre séjour a l'Hospital Mary Wardell à Stanmore Angleterre.." and "Guerre Européenne 1914": translated as "...a memory of our stay at the Mary Wardell Hospital...European War 1914."
 Then "Les Inséparables Carabinieres" - the "Inseparable Riflemen", followed by the signatures of the men - which are difficult to decipher.

 Is Mary Wardell the ‘Grey Lady’?
 It has been suggested that she is the woman standing in the centre of the 1914 photograph.
-But Mary Wardell died in 1917 aged 86, and the woman in the photograph is clearly not in her eighties - and could be the Hospital Matron.And who is Mary Wardell?
-It has been difficult to find out - but a few facts began to emerge from British Library newspaper archives and online Medical archives.
+But Mary Wardell died in 1917 aged 84, and the woman in the photograph is clearly not in her eighties.
+Perhaps she is the Hospital Matron?

+So who is Mary Wardell?
+Gradually a few facts began to emerge from British Library newspaper archives and online Medical archives.
 She has private means, she works with the London poor, and lives with her older sister Margaret in Belsize Park.

 In the early 1880s she begins her 'Great Work' - to establish a convalescent home for Scarlet Fever in response to the epidemics of infectious diseases that ravage the population, which she witnesses during her philanthropic work in the East End of London.
 She is supported in this by Mrs. Gladstone, wife of the Prime Minister, and by many eminent medical men.